schilli/plumed2/README.md

 Mostly to be used to test when porting variables.

 * _v2.0-gpu-balance_: Modified gromacs patch which allows for a better load balance with GPUs

-* _walkers-mpi_: An implementation of multiple walkers based on MPI.
-Only works with GROMACS.